Did You Know? 10 Facts About Windsor Castle

 2. It Caught Fire in 1992

 Windsor Castle has suffered serious fires multiple times over its 1000-year history.
 But the most recent—and most damaging—occurred not so long ago, in November of 1992.
 A portion of the castle was undergoing renovations and it was in this area that the fire started.
 It is thought that a curtain was too close to a construction spotlight and set alight.
 The fire spread quickly, and 200 firefighters arrived to help tackle the flames.
 Fortunately, because of the renovation work, many of the adjacent rooms had been emptied of their artworks, furniture and other historical treasures.
 However, over 15 hours, the fire burned through much of the Upper Ward, destroying nine state rooms and severely damaging around 100 others.
 The restoration work cost around £67 million in today’s terms.
 The question of who should pay for the repairs was a complex and fiercely-debated one.
 In the end, it was decided that much of it would be paid for by opening Buckingham Palace to the public at certain points of the year.
+This tragic Windsor Castle fire became a pivotal moment in the castle's recent history.

 3. Windsor Castle Has a Fantastic Art Collection

 It’s just as well the rooms had been cleared during the renovations, or the country would have lost a fantastic collection of artworks.
 One of the highlights of any trip to Windsor Castle is seeing the fabulous art collection on display.
 Masterpieces by Rubens, Michelangelo, Van Dyck and Rembrandt can all be seen during a tour of the many luxurious state rooms, halls and galleries that make up Windsor Castle.
+Inside Windsor Castle, the collection speaks to the wealth and tastes of the monarchy over the centuries.

 4. The Castle Has 300 Fireplaces